BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt2.md

 The categories and tags still need to be on their own lines.

-I just came back from a walk and decided that I can just have the categories and tags on their own lines now, and insert the trailing --- on line 8.
-This won't work for multiple tags but it's a start.
+I just came back from a walk and decided that I can put categories: and tags: on their own lines first, then insert the trailing --- on line 8.

 ```
 sed -i 's|Title:|---\ntitle:|g' awscli_setup.md